Dana Perino: Other media appearances

 In May 2012, Perino appeared on Jeopardy! during its "Power Players" week, facing Kareem Abdul-Jabbar and CNBC's David Faber.

 Personal life

 Perino met her future husband, Peter McMahon, in August 1997.
 They were married in 1998.
+He is 18 years her senior.

 Perino has been a resident of Bay Head, New Jersey.

 Perino had a Vizsla dog named Jasper who died on September 4, 2021.
 A few months later, she announced on the Fox News Channel that she and her husband acquired another Vizsla named Percy.

 In May 2023, Perino was awarded an honorary doctorate of Humane Letters from CSU Pueblo, her alma mater.